Paperwork For Puppy Sale

 • Leptospirosis

-These diseases can be fatal, so it's important that you vaccinate your puppy in accordance with your vet's recommendations.
+These diseases can be fatal, so you must vaccinate your puppy following your vet's recommendations.

 Puppy Pack

-Your breeder may provide you with a detailed puppy pack.
+A good breeder will always issue the buyer with a detailed puppy pack.

-This pack, for example, may contain information about feeding and caring for your new puppy, some simple training commands, details about the sire and the dam, socialization methods, etc.
+This pack will contain everything you need to know about caring for your new puppy, such as advice on feeding, exercising, toilet training, some simple training commands, perhaps some photos and details of the sire and the dam, advice on socialization, etc.

-If the puppy has been given any vaccinations, the breeder will confirm this and will also give details of which vaccine product was used, and will also give you the stamped vaccination card with the paperwork in the puppy pack.
+Where the puppy has been given vaccinations, the breeder will confirm this and give details of which vaccine product was used.
+The vaccination card will be stamped and dated.
+You must show this to your vet when you get your puppy home.

 If the puppy has been wormed, paperwork and details will be included.

-Our breeder also included a small diary which had detailed entries on important dates, eg. birth date, date weaned, first vaccinated, first wormed, etc., and we found this information invaluable.
+Our breeder also included a small diary with detailed entries on important dates, e.g. birth date, date weaned, first vaccinated, first wormed, etc., and we found this information invaluable.

-Information contained in a puppy pack will be extremely useful to you, especially if you've never owned a dog before.
+Information in a puppy pack will prove handy to you, especially if you've never owned a dog.

 Bringing Your Puppy Home

-Now you have the paperwork in order, it will almost time to bring your puppy home.
+Now that you have the paperwork, it will almost be time to bring your puppy home.

 1. https://www.dreamstime.com/stock-image-enter-contract-image18304321#